timeseriesadmin/timeseriesadmin/DEVELOPMENT.md

 Yarn is used for dependency management.
 Eslint provides JS linting.
-Flow is used for type hinting.
+Typescript is used for type hinting.
 CI is ensured with CircleCI.
 Coverage reports are uploaded to Codecov service.